Kansas men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in Kansas and Kansas divorce laws.

 Can I change my name at the time of divorce in Kansas?

-Can I get an annulment in Kansas?
+Can I get an annulment in Kansas instead of a divorce?

 An award of maintenance is based on an economic imbalance between the spouses, so an award of spousal maintenance would depend on the unique factors of your individual case.